Optum/dce/docs/howto.md

 }
 ```

-You can add the account to the pool using the DCE API:
+Add the account to the pool using the DCE API:

 `POST /accounts`
 ```json